arturlicks/phpMussel/_docs/readme.en.md

 - "Email signatures".
 Checked against the contents of every non-whitelisted EML file targeted for scanning.
 - "MD5 signatures".
 Checked against the MD5 hash of the contents and the filesize of every non-whitelisted file targeted for scanning.

-- "OLE signatures" (ole_*).
+- "OLE signatures".
 Checked against the contents of every non-whitelisted OLE object targeted for scanning.
-- "PDF signatures" (pdf_*).
+- "PDF signatures".
 Checked against the contents of every non-whitelisted PDF file targeted for scanning.
-- "Portable executable sectional signatures" (pe_*).
+- "Portable executable sectional signatures".
 Checked against the MD5 hash and the size of each PE section of every non-whitelisted file targeted for scanning and matched to the PE format.
-- "Portable executable extended signatures" (pex_*).
+- "Portable executable extended signatures".
 Checked against the MD5 hash and the size of variables within every non-whitelisted file targeted for scanning and matched to the PE format.
-- "SWF signatures" (swf_*).
+- "SWF signatures".
 Checked against the contents of every non-whitelisted Shockwave file targeted for scanning.
-- "Whitelist signatures" (whitelist_*).
+- "Whitelist signatures".
 Checked against the MD5 hash of the contents and the filesize of every file targeted for scanning.
 Matched files will be immune to being matched by the type of signature mentioned in their whitelist entry.
 (Note that any of these signatures may be easily disabled via `config.ini`).

 ---